11. Back calculation of Effective Lens Position (ELP)

 Within the IOL power calculation framework, we seek to develop a function predicting the value of the ILP for a given eye before cataract surgery.
 Once the value of the ILP is predicted from this function, we can predict the theoretical position of the principal object plane of the IOL that we plan to insert.
 In this case, it is assumed that the anterior surface of this IOL does not depend on its power and will be located at the ILP distance from the posterior surface of the cornea.

-Whatever method is used to determine the physical position of the implant to the posterior surface of the cornea, it is first necessary to back-calculate the value of the ELPT using a thick lens paraxial model and it is on this point that we will focus our efforts.
+Whatever method is used to determine the implant’s physical position relative to the cornea’s posterior surface, it is first necessary to back-calculate the value of the ELPT using a thick lens paraxial model and it is on this point that we will focus our efforts.

 Thick lens paraxial model for the pseudophakic eye